Azure/data-api-builder/README.md

 Latest stable version of Data API builder is **0.8.50** [What's new?](https://learn.microsoft.com/azure/data-api-builder/whats-new)

+## Community

+Join the Data API builder community!
+This sign up will help us maintain a list of interested developers to be part of our roadmap and to help us better understand the different ways DAB is being used.
+Sign up [here](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR1S1JdzGAxhDrefV-tBYtwZUNE1RWVo0SUVMTkRESUZLMVVOS0wwUFNVRy4u).

 ## About

 **Data API builder for Azure Databases provides modern REST and GraphQL endpoints to your Azure Databases.**